 - Bring the mixture to a boil.
 Turn down the heat.
 Add in the orange slices, cinnamon sticks, and bay leaf.

-- Let the mixture simmer for about 30-40 minutes.
+- Let the mixture simmer for 20 minutes.

-- Serve in small coffee or tea mugs.
+- Serve in a small coffee or tea mugs.

 Want to see how it’s done?
 Check out the video here!

 Looking for more international recipes?
 I’ve got ya covered.
 Check them out here!